-Misty River Shawl
+Misty River Crochet Shawl

 Free Crochet Pattern

-I have a confession to make, I’m not a huge fan of the dc (double crochet) stitch *gasp* but I was pleasantly pleased with how lovely the shawl piece I started working on was turning out.
-This project turned out to be one of those projects where you just put yarn to hook and start crocheting and something comes out; it took a life of its own!
-I knew it was going to be a shawl, I just didn’t know how it would turn out.
+I have a confession to make, I’m not a huge fan of the dc (double crochet) stitch *gasp* but I was pleasantly pleased with how lovely the crochet shawl piece I started working on was turning out.
+This crochet pattern turned out to be one of those projects where you just put yarn to hook and start crocheting and something comes out; it took a life of its own!
+I knew it was going to be a crochet shawl, I just didn’t know how it would turn out.

-The Misty River shawl is reminiscent of the misty and fogs that roll over rivers on cold mornings.
-Can you just imagine wrapping yourself up in warmth with this comfortable and simple shawl?
+The Misty River shawl is reminiscent of the mist and fogs that roll over rivers on cold mornings.
+Can you just imagine wrapping yourself up in warmth with this comfortable and simple crochet triangle shawl?
 It’s perfect for keeping your shoulders warm when drinking your coffee and reading your favorite book.
 Keep the shawl in place with a beautiful shawl pin that will draw attention and get you compliments.

 Same DiNamics Crochet is a participant in affiliate advertising programs designed to provide a means for this site to earn advertising fees, at no extra cost to you, by advertising and linking to affiliate programs.